ory/docs/docs/oathkeeper/pipeline.md

   other credential type.
 All your backend has to do is understand, for example, the `X-User:`.
 - [Error handlers](pipeline/error.md): are responsible for executing logic after, for example, authentication or authorization failed.
-ORY Oathkeeper supports different error handlers and we will add more as the project progresses.
+Ory Oathkeeper supports different error handlers and we will add more as the project progresses.